Dedicated Child Relocation Lawyers in Fort Mill, Greenville & Rock Hill, SC

 Often during relocation approvals, the visitation days for the non-custodial parent will be extended to include school breaks, holidays, and summers, since the children must now travel to accommodate their custodial parent’s needs.

-Contact Our Child Relocation Attorneys in Fort Mill & Greenville, SC Today to Schedule an Initial Consultation
+Contact Our Child Relocation Attorneys in Fort Mill, Greenville & Rock Hill, SC Today to Schedule an Initial Consultation

 If you and the other parent can agree on out-of-state custody relocation, you can avoid involving the courts in your decision.
 That can occur during private discussions or through mediation.
 If you can settle the relocation details yourselves, our experienced family law attorney in Fort Mill, SC will help finalize the agreement, so it is legally binding and enforceable.